pdadhaniya/react-rails-test/README.md

 Playground for getting React and Rails work with each other

-Incorporatingg React, Rails, ES6, Foundation
+Incorporating React, Rails, ES6, Foundation